Medmly20208/carRenting/README.md

 # carRenting
-a simple website where you can rent cars ,built
+a simple website where you can rent cars
-Using MERN stack
 # DEMO

 # BUILT WITH